My Unofficial Costco Organic Foods List

 Chicken Breast for sandwiches and salads (Kirkland)

-Crackers (Milton’s Multi-grain & Crunchmaster Crackers are trans fat & interesterified fat free )
+Crackers (Milton’s Multi-grain & Crunchmaster Rice Crackers are trans fat & interesterified fat free )

 Fruit Leather (Stretch Island Fruit Co. no artificial ingredients)